 These following factors all determine the size of radiators needed:

 - Size and shape of the room

 - Ambient temperature (for instance your bedroom may not need as much heat as your living room)

 In terms of cost, replacing your radiators for a heat pump system varies.
 Typical radiators can cost anywhere between £100 and £300 depending on type and style but in many cases radiators are already oversized for the room.
 It might also be more economical to improve your home’s insulation instead of replacing radiators.

 What we do

 We aim for as low a flow temperature as your property will permit.
-We then accurately size and specify the most suitable radiator model (usually triple convector or fan-assisted radiators) to achieve this flow temperature based on the heat loss of the room and the radiator manufacturer’s heat output rating.
-Alternatively, we’re happy to use your own chosen radiator type for the room and size them accordingly.
+We then accurately size and specify the most suitable radiator model to achieve this flow temperature based on the heat loss of the room and the radiator manufacturer’s heat output rating.
+This is all part of our Home Assessment and the findings will be detailed in the comprehensive report you’ll receive.

 Want to find out how much your Heat Pump will cost?